pythonanywhere/flask-tutorials/tutorial-2.md

         return render_template("login_page.html", error=True)

 ...using our `load_user` function from earlier to get the User object, and relying on it returning `None` for nonexistent users.
+Read through the code for `login` again, and make sure that you understand what each line is doing.

 So now we've done the code changes; we need to add the table to contain users to the database.
-This is a simple database migration.
+This is a simple database migration, just like when we added the `posted` timestamp column, but this one will create a whole new table for the users.
 Head over to the Bash console, then run

     flask db migrate